davidwhiting/snowflake-quickstart/step5.md

 ## Step 5: Split Data

-Splitting data into train and test sets allows models to be evaluated on holdout data.
+Splitting data into train and test sets allows models to be built with the train set and evaluated on the test data.
+This protects against overfit and yields more accurate error estimates.
 To use the Dataset Splitter utility, right click the dataset and select `SPLIT`

 ![](images/05_split_01.png)